 Let’s discuss these definitions one at a time, starting with the Oxford Latin Dictionary.
 That definition (or more accurately, that translation) is irrelevant, because it’s a well-known fact that the United States Code isn’t written in Latin.
 Yes, the English verb toll, as used in the supplemental-jurisdiction statute, can be etymologically traced back to the Latin verb tollere.
 But that, too, is irrelevant: a word’s etymology doesn’t reliably indicate what it means now (link, link, pdf (pp. 1939-1940)).
-When the word nice first entered the English language 700+ years ago, it meant “foolish, stupid, senseless.”
-For example, the word silly can be traced back to the Old English word gesælig, which meant “happy, fortuitous, prosperous.”
+When the word nice first entered the English language 700+ years ago, for example, it meant “foolish, stupid, senseless.”
+The word silly can be traced back to the Old English word gesælig, which meant “happy, fortuitous, prosperous.”
 Over time, its meaning changed, “from ‘happy’ to ‘blessed’ to ‘pious,’ to ‘innocent’ (c.
 1200), to ‘harmless,’ to ‘pitiable’ (late 13c.), ‘weak (c.
 1300), to ‘feeble in mind, lacking in reason, foolish’ (1570s).”
 Gorsuch is hardly the first judge to inappropriately invoke etymology.
 For example, the majority in Muscarello v.
 United States committed the same blunder.
 But the etymological fallacy’s persistence in legal interpretation is disheartening.

 The other dictionaries Gorsuch cites are English-language dictionaries, which is an improvement, but they present significant problems of their own.
 To begin with, consulting general-purpose dictionaries is arguably inappropriate in Artis given that the use of toll that is in question is a purely legal one.
 Indeed, the dictionary definitions quoted by the dissent were prefaced by the notation “Law” (in the case of the OED) and “O. Eng.
 Law” (in the case of Webster’s).
 In fairness to Gorsuch, however, his citation of general-purpose dictionaries is consistent with the majority’s invocation of the notion of ordinary meaning: “In determining the meaning of a statutory provision, we look first to its language, giving the words used their ordinary meaning.”
 Maybe they meant the ordinary meaning of the language when it appears in a legal context?
 Who knows?